sttts/sttts.github.io/_posts/2015-03-04-galera-on-mesos.md

 ## Service discovery

 Galera nodes have to find each other.
 In my setup I have deployed [Consul](http://consul.io) as a DNS server for the `galera.services.dc1.consul` domain, using [progrium's registrator](https://github.com/gliderlabs/registrator) to register Docker containers.

 Moreover, registrator is started with the `-internal` parameter such that the internal container IP is published in Consul.
+This at least needs Consul 0.5.
 The network setup resembles what is described in my former post ["Adventures with Weave and Docker"](http://sttts.github.io/docker/weave/mesos/2015/01/22/weave.html).

-The consequence is that it is enough to pass `node galera.services.dc1.consul` to the container to find the existing cluster and join it.
+The consequence of all this is that it is enough to pass `node galera.services.dc1.consul` to the container to find the existing cluster and join it.
+The [entrypoint script of the container](https://github.com/sttts/docker-galera-mariadb-10.0/blob/master/start) will resolve the domain `galera.services.dc1.consul` and pass the resulting IPs as `qcomm://` parameter to `mysqld`.

 ## Health Checks

 The containers not only launch the `mysqld` daemon on port `3306`, but also a small health check web server on port `8080`.
-This web server provides a web service with the following understanding of the HTTP status code:
+This web server provides a web service with the following understanding of the HTTP status codes:

 * 100 - the initial sync is not finished yet
 * 200 - the node is in sync and writable
 * 503 - the node is not in sync and not doing the initial sync.

-It is easy to use this as a health check, e.g inside Marathon, compare below.
+It is easy to use this as a health check inside Marathon, compare `galera.json`below.

 The [health check itself](https://github.com/sttts/galera-healthcheck) is written in Go, forked from [CloudFoundry](https://github.com/cloudfoundry-incubator/galera-healthcheck) and extended with the HTTP code 100 support.

 The latter is needed in order to make Marathon ignore the non-healthy state of a node which needs time for its initial sync, potentially longer than the grace period that is defined in the Marathon app health check definition.
-For this reason, the `ignoreHttp1xx` option is activated in the Marthon app.
+For this reason, the `ignoreHttp1xx` option is activated in the Marathon app (available from Marathon >0.8.1 on).
 In theory (not tested due to the lack of a big databases which actually takes long to sync with xtrabackup) Marathon should leave the task running, even though the SST might take long, minutes or hours.

 ## Mesos Marathon